Farzana Panhwar

 Farzana Panhwar (15 September 1957 – 12 February 2020) was a Pakistani scientist, researcher, and agriculturist.
 She wrote more than 100 scientific articles published in foreign journals, ranging from agriculture to food sciences, biochemistry, and environmental studies.
-Her research earned her multiple international awards, including the Swiss Prize for Women's Creativity in Rural Life (1997) and United States' Gold Medal of Honor (1998).
+Her research earned her multiple international awards, including the Swiss Prize for Women's Creativity in Rural Life (1997) and the United States' Gold Medal of Honor (1998).